trinodb/presentations/presentations/what-is-trino/2-core-concepts.md

 -vertical

-## Data sources, connectors, and catalogs
+## Data source

+* Any system Trino can query to retrieve data
+* Data must be representable in tabular format
-* ***Data sources*** are anything from databases, REST APIs, files in object storage or any filesystems, and any data that can be represented in a tabular format
+* Databases, files in object storage or any filesystems, document store, REST APIs, and more

+-vertical

+## Catalogs

+* Configuration to connect to a data source in Trino
+* Allows querying data source
+* Access in Trino by the name of the catalog
+* Catalogs contain one or more schemas
+* Configures a specific connector

+-vertical

+## Connector

+* Included in Trino as plugin
+* Translation layer between Trino and data source
-* ***Connectors*** provides a table-based abstraction over the underlying data source that is accessible through SQL
+* Provides a table-based abstraction of the underlying data source
-* ***Catalogs*** is a SQL abstraction containing details a data source, exposes its schemas, and configures a specific connector to use